This delicious Turkish egg recipe in yogurt and chili oil (called Çılbır or cilbir) is a fantastic brunch recipe.

 Jump to:

-The ingredients for this Turkish poached eggs recipe couldn't be simpler, but somehow they still manage to taste wonderful.
+The ingredients for this Turkish poached egg recipe couldn't be simpler, but somehow, they still manage to taste wonderful.

-The combination of the hot chili butter hitting the eggs and yogurt is just fantastic.
+The hot chili butter hitting the eggs and yogurt is just fantastic.
 Whether you serve it with pita or toast, you'll be scooping it up incredibly fast!

 Ingredients